r-wasm/webr/README.md

  * quilt
  * wget

-If you are compiling webR using Dragonegg, included in the source repository is a `Dockerfile` which can be used to setup the environment and Dragonegg toolchain.

 ### Build instructions

 Clone the repo into a new directory, `cd` into the directory, then run `./configure && make`.
 You can configure `make` variables in a `~/.webr-config.mk` file.

-A `dist` directory is created which when finished contains the R Wasm files and an `index.html` file ready to serve the included R REPL app.
+A `dist` directory is created which when finished contains the R Wasm files and an `index.html` file ready to serve the included webR IDE.

-### WebAssembly libraries
+#### WebAssembly libraries

 WebR relies on additional libraries compiled for Wasm for both Cairo graphics support and for building R packages that depend on certain system libraries.
 By default, only a minimal set of libraries are built for use with webR.

 If you'd prefer to build all of the available system libraries for Wasm, `cd` into the `libs` directory and run `make all` to build the additional libraries, then finally `cd ..` and run `make clean-webr && make` to rebuild webR.
 R will automatically detect the additional Wasm libraries and integrate Cairo graphics support as part of the build.

+### Building with Docker
+Included in the source repository is a `Dockerfile` which can be used to setup everything that's required for the webR build environment, including LLVM flang and all supported WebAssembly system libraries.

+Pre-built docker images can be found in the [GitHub Packages section](https://github.com/r-wasm/webr/pkgs/container/webr).
+To build the docker image and webR from source, `cd` into the webR source directory then run `docker build .`

+The resulting docker image contains a version of R configured to be built for WebAssembly, and so the image can also be used to build custom R packages for webR.

 ### Node and Emscripten versioning